The Con-Artist Wing of the Democratic Party

 The most consequential event of this young century has been the financial crisis.
 But is the party of Obama ready to come to terms with its own role in the disaster?

-Former US Treasury Sec.
-Tim Geithner (L) at a meeting of global elites in 2009 via Flickr user IMF
+Former US Treasury Secretary Tim Geithner (left) yucking it up at a meeting of global elites in 2009.
+Photo via Flickr user IMF

 The most consequential event of this young century has been the financial crisis.
 This is a catchall term that means three different things: an economic housing boom and bust, a financial meltdown, and a political response in which bailouts were showered upon the very institutions that were responsible for the chaos.
 We will be seeing the fallout for decades.
 Today, in Europe, far-right fascist parties are on the rise, climbing the unhappiness that the crisis-induced austerity has unleashed.
 China is looking away from the West as a model of development.
 In the US, Congress is more popular than certain sexually transmitted infections* but little else, and all institutions of national power are losing their legitimacy.
 At the same time, the financial system did not, in the end, collapse, and there was no repeat of the Great Depression.

 More than anyone else, it was then US Treasury Secretary Tim Geithner who shaped this response, and who bears praise, blame, and responsibility for the outcome.
 And finally, with the release of his book, Stress Test: Reflections on Financial Crises, Geithner is getting to tell his side of the bailout story.

 Stress Test is an important book, because Tim Geithner is an important man.
 Economist Thomas Piketty may be explaining essential social dynamics of inequality, and Elizabeth Warren may be describing the need for Americans to get a break from the banks, but it is Tim Geithner who, for better or worse, actually shaped our institutional, legal, political, and economic dynamics at the moment when the system was most malleable.